NCAA cancels fall championships as major football marches on

 The United States has had more than 5 million COVID-19 cases.

 Earlier this week, the Big Ten and Pac-12 became the first Power Five conferences to decide not to play football, or any sports, this fall.
-Emmert called a devastating blow to college sports.
+Emmert called it a devastating blow.

 College sports administrators and coaches have been making the case schools are providing structured environments with frequent testing and strict protocols that make athletes safer than the general population.